 The Terms are a legally binding contract between you and AfricanArtVillage.
 If you live in North or South America, Africa, Asia, Europe, or Oceania the contract is between you and AfricanArtVillage.

-This agreement sets out your rights and obligations when you utilize AfricanArtVillage.com.
+This contract sets out your rights and responsibilities when you use AfricanArtVillage.com.
 So please read it carefully.
-By utilizing any of our Services, you’re consenting to the Terms.
-In the event that you don’t concur with the Terms, you may not utilize our Services
+By using any of our Services, you’re agreeing to the Terms.
+If you don’t agree with the Terms, you may not use our Services.

 2. Your Privacy

 Both AfricanArtVillage and sellers (artits) process members’ personal information (for example, buyer name, email address, and shipping address) and are therefore considered separate and independent data controllers of buyers’ personal information.
 That means that each party is responsible for the personal information it processes in providing the Services.
 For example, if a seller(Artist) accidentally discloses a buyer’s name and email address when fulfilling another buyer’s order, the seller, not AfricanArtVillage, will be responsible for that unauthorized disclosure.